Cape Cod Beach Review: Falmouth Boasts 68 Miles of Beautiful Beaches

 Located in Woods Hole, this MBL-owned beach is staffed by Falmouth lifeguards and parking attendants.
 It is a wonderful beach, sheltered from the afternoon southwest winds and is very popular so it is best to arrive early.
 An ice Cream truck visits this beach and there are portable rest rooms.
 A Falmouth Beach sticker or MBL sticker is required to use the limited parking area.
 Stony Beach is handicapped accessible.

 SURF DRIVE BEACH

-This Falmouth beach is just a twenty minute walk from the Palmer House Inn.
+This Falmouth beach is just a short walk from the Palmer House Inn.
 It features public showers, a concession stand and is host to the Ellen T. Mitchell Bathhouse, where residents and visitors may purchase Falmouth beach stickers.
 Surf Drive Beach faces Martha’s Vineyard and Vineyard Sound.
 A one-day parking fee of $10. can be purchased at the gate.
 Surf Drive Beach is handicapped accessible.

 WOOD NECK BEACH

 This beach is located on Buzzards Bay and has a tidal creek containing pure sand and many “critters”, that are interesting to watch.
 Wood Neck beach is visited by an ice cream truck, has portable toilets and is handicapped accessible.
 Beach stickers are required.

 This beach does not have lifeguards, restrooms or changing facilities.
 Also, it is not handicapped accessible.
 However, it is one of the most romantic, secluded locations on Cape Cod.
 It has been the site of many marriage proposals.
 If you wish to see a magnificent Cape Cod sunset, The Knob is the place to go.
 This “off the beaten path beach”, is located in Sippewissett, and can be difficult to find, so be sure to ask Pat or Bill for directions.